 In this piece, however, I am very concerned (and little more critical) about Somaliland’s development.
 As a Somaliland student who has a bright future ahead of him, I feel obliged to comment about our state of affairs before it gets too late.
-I can not be silent and soldier on with my ‘private business’ when the national duty is calling.
-So let this brief article be a wake-up call for Somalilanders.
+I cannot be silent and soldier on with my ‘private business’ when the national duty is calling.
+So let this brief message be a wake-up call for all of you!

-Somaliland has longed for a visionary leader who does not lead us astray.
-I dream of a leader that is elected not because of the clan he happens to be, nor the mere promises he makes during election campaigns, but instead is chosen because of the wisdom of his political character.
-We are desperately in search of a leader who thinks seriously about the means of taking services closer to where life is impossible and no more get hectic about the worldly things but instead puts Somaliland first.
+Somaliland has rarely seen a statesman like Egal, the founding father of modern Somaliland.
+I, therefore, longed for a visionary leader that is elected not because of the clan he happens to be, nor the mere promises he makes during election campaigns, but a pledge is given because of the wisdom of his political character.
+We- Somalilanders- are desperately in search of a leader who gets no more hectic about the worldly ‘things’ but instead makes us all great!

-In the same spirit of patriotism, I look forward to a country where its youth will genuinely interact in a meaningful way beyond their localities instead of quarrelling about the ‘dirty politics’ and making short stories about ‘clannism’ in streets and tea shops.
+In the same spirit of patriotism, I vision of a country where its youth genuinely interact in a meaningful way beyond their localities instead of quarrelling about the ‘dirty politics’ and making short stories about ‘clannism’ in social media.

-I am as a result of this calling upon every Somalilander to put the public interests way above their private interests.
-Fortunately, for all that I suggested, none requires a big conference to debate.
-They are all just do-it-matter!
-Because they are dreams built upon attainable pillars and for whose realisation, many like me, are committed to seeing it turn to reality till the last drop of their blood.
-Let’s work for a time where we will be an example of peace, prosperity, progress and brotherly co-existence to our neighbors and world at large.
+In sum, Somaliland is at cross-roads, and I thus appeal for every Somalilander to put the public interests way above their private interests.
+Because for all that I suggested, none requires substantial investments; it instead needs the wisdom of great leadership that recognises its significance at this time.
+Let’s work for a better future where we will be a shining example of peace, prosperity, progress and brotherly co-exist with our neighbours and world at large.

 Abdikadir Askar is a Vice President of Uganda Somaliland Students’ Association (USOLSA).
 He is currently studying a Bachelor’s of Arts in Public Administration at Kampala International University.